Are you an introvert or an extrovert? Why do you define yourself as so? How does this personality trait affect the way you live, work, and interact?

 While the two people I interviewed don’t represent all introverts or extroverts, we can see how unique and intermingled their characteristics are—and it’s no doubt that every individual is unique in their own way.

 By being empathetic and open towards others, it encourages a more collaborative and comfortable environment for all.
-The next time you see someone who acts or works differently from you, think before you assume—everyone operates on a different formula.
+The next time you interact with someone who acts or works differently from you, think before you assume—everyone operates on a different formula.